BadrisRahmatullah/praktikumML_285_283/README.md

-# Lung Cancer Classification using CNN
+# Colon Cancer Classification using CNN

 Praktikum Machine Learning A 201810370311285 & 201810370311283
 Temu Kembali Citra A 201810370311285 & 201810370311283